UniMath/agda-unimath/src/foundation/pi-decompositions.lagda.md

 ## Properties

-### Characterization of equality of Π-Decompositions
+### Characterization of equality of Π-decompositions

 ```agda
 equiv-Π-Decomposition :